-Following the end of the financial year, the Board reviewed and approved:
+Following the end of the financial year, the Remuneration and Nomination Committee reviewed and approved the:

-- The CEO's performance against objectives set by the Board for the financial year ending 30 June 2017 and, consequently, the short-term bonus to be awarded to the CEO and Senior Executives referable to the financial year ending 30 June 2017 - The remuneration for the CEO and members of the Senior Executive, which will apply during the financial year ending 30 June 2018

-- The short-term incentives for the CEO and members of the Senior Executive, which will apply during the financial year ending 30 June 2018 - The long-term incentives for the CEO and members of the Senior Executive.
+- MD and CEO's performance against objectives set by the Board for the financial year ending 30 June 2019 and, consequently, the short-term bonus to be awarded to the MD and CEO, and Senior Executives referable to the financial year ending 30 June 2019. - Remuneration for the MD and CEO, and members of the Senior Executive, which will apply during the financial year ending 30 June 2019. - Short-term incentives for the MD and CEO, and members of the Senior Executive, which will apply during the financial year ending 30 June 2019. - Long-term incentives for the MD and CEO and members of the Senior Executive.